misterfifths/spi-seq/README.md

 ])
 ```

 Note the alternating pairs generated by `zip`: each slot is followed by a slot with same notes up an octave with a shorter gate.
-Note also how the track is mirrored due to the concatenation with its `reverse` - the early A+E, C+G progression appears backwards at the end of the track.
+Note also how the track is mirrored due to the concatenation with its reverse (via `reflect`) - the early A+E, C+G progression appears backwards at the end of the track.
 But the leading F+C pair is missing at the very end so that the track loops cleanly (that was the `drop_last`).

 We've barely scratched the surface, but already it's easy to assemble complicated tracks.
 Here's a nice melody using things you've seen so far and a few new tricks: the `*` operator concatenates a track with itself some number of times, and the `shl` method shifts a track's slots to the left, wrapping the first slots back around to the end.
 This is an intricate 64-step sequence, all constructed from simple manipulations of a minor 7th chord!